Software-Engineering-courses-homeworks/C-Interpreter/README.md

 This is a bytecode interpreter implemented in C. It features:

-- NaN boxing for efficient value representation
+- Toggleable NaN boxing for efficient value representation
 - Support for various data types (numbers, booleans, nil, objects)
 - Full OOP support
 - Can receive file path arguments to run code
+- Has toggleable flag for debug and GC logging

 ## The Language